 No matter how moderate the climate, Mother Nature has always been full of surprises.
 Anticipation of, preparation for, cold weather can be a relatively inexpensive and simple process.
 Ignoring the possibility of unseasonably cold weather can be very expensive and have very complicated results.

-Portions of this guide are standard operating procedure for folks who live in Buffalo, Minneapolis, and even Atlanta and Memphis.
+Note: Portions of this guide are standard operating procedure for folks who live in Buffalo, Minneapolis, and even Atlanta and Memphis.
 But, inevitably, there are just as many homeowners in Houston, Las Vegas, and even Miami who can get caught unprepared.
 In any case, we’ve endeavored to address topics of value in all regions of the nation, as well as some considerations that are usually overlooked in other resources.

 This guide also covers subjects other than those which common-sense and worst-case scenarios dictate — cleaning your gutters, stocking up on non-perishable groceries, water, batteries and supplies – to include sufficient rock salt to keep walkways free of icy buildup.

 Pro Tip: In addition to portable chargers for autos, computers and cell phones, make sure that you have portable light sources and plenty of batteries to power them.
 If you have a generator, make sure that you have an adequate supply of gasoline & oil, which can also provide back up for vehicles.